abpio/abp-commercial-docs/en/abp-suite/customizing-the-generated-code.md

 ## UI Side Customizations

-For the UI side, ABP Suite provides convenient comment placeholders within pages for MVC, Blazor and Angular UIs.
-These comment sections serve as hook-points where you can add your custom code.
-By placing your custom logic with these hook-points, you can enhance the UI by your needs without the fear of losing your changes during the next CRUD page generation.
+For the UI side, ABP Suite provides convenient comment placeholders within pages for MVC, Blazor, and Angular UIs.
+These comment sections serve as hook points where you can add your custom code.
+By placing your custom logic with these hook points, you can enhance the UI to your needs without the fear of losing your changes during the next CRUD page generation.

 ### Customizations on MVC UI